djackreuter/bullworthless/README.md

 5. Run

 ### Decryption Steps
 The attacker server or webhook will receive the encrypted AES key.
-In the same dir as the private key generated on the attacker server run: `./server -decryptAES <encrypted_key>`
+Run: `./server -decryptAES <encrypted_key>` in the same directory as the `keys` folder.
 This will get you back the AES key.

-Then to decrypt the files again run: `./BullworthlessDecrypt -key <decrypted_key>` on the victim machine
+Then to decrypt the files again run: `./BullworthlessDecrypt -key <decrypted_key>` on the target machine.

 ---
 You can find precompiled `server` and `bullworthlessDecrypt` binaries in the releases directory. `bullworthless.go` needs modification before compilation, so you need to compile that one yourself after making the aforementioned changes.